How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 Do they have to take a second job just to put food on the table?

-If you’re like me, you’ve asked these questions, and probably many more!
+If you’re like me, you’ve asked these questions and probably many more.

 Overall, the Philippines is an employees market.

-This isn’t actually true, because the Labour code in the Philippines is strict that employees give 30 days’ notice to leave a business, but you get the picture.
+This isn’t actually true because the labour code in the Philippines is strict that employees give 30 days’ notice to leave a business, but you get the picture.

-Even though we pay our team well, every so often I find myself asking…..
+Even though we pay our team well, every so often, I find myself asking…..